codi0/fstage/README.md

 It assumes support for Promise, fetch and Proxy; which are now well established in all major browsers.
 Internet Explorer is not supported.

-# Other notes

-Some methods apply specific classes (e.g. animate, notice, hidden) to generate smooth transitions, which must be defined using css.
-A sample fstage.css file is provided for convenience.

 # Modules API

 (1) CORE

-	Fstage(selector, context = document)  //replicates jQuery syntax for chaining DOM methods Fstage(selector).get(index)  //returns selected DOM node by array index Fstage(selector).each(callback)  //executes callback for each selected DOM node
+	Fstage(selector, context = document)  //replicates jQuery syntax for chaining methods Fstage(selector).get(index)  //returns selected DOM node by array index Fstage(selector).each(callback)  //executes callback for each selected DOM node

-(2) HELPERS
+(2) UTILS

-	Fstage.each(array|object, callback)  //executes callback on every key of the array/object Fstage.extend(obj1, obj2...)  //merges two or more objects together Fstage.type(input)  //returns input type as a string (E.g. object, array, string, boolean) Fstage.toNodes(html, first = false)  //converts HTML string to array of nodes Fstage.stripHtml(str)  //strips HTML from a string
+	Fstage.each(array|object, callback)  //executes callback on every key of the array/object Fstage.extend(obj1, obj2...)  //shallow merge of two or more objects Fstage.copy(array|object)  //returns a shallow copy of an array or object Fstage.type(input)  //returns input type as a string (E.g. object, array, string, boolean) Fstage.isEmpty(input)  //checks whether javascript variable of any type is empty Fstage.isUrl(input)  //checks whether javascript variable is a valid http(s) URL Fstage.capitalize(string)  //capitalizes the first letter of a string Fstage.ready(callback)  //delays executing callback until DOM is ready Fstage.parseHTML(string, first = false)  //converts HTML string to array of nodes Fstage.stripHTML(string)  //strips HTML from a string
-	Fstage.escHtml(str)  //escapes HTML characters in a string Fstage.copy(input)  //creates a deep copy of the input Fstage.debounce(callback, waitMs = 100)  //limits the rate at which the callback is executed Fstage.ready(callback)  //delays executing callback until DOM is ready Fstage.isEmpty(input)  //checks whether javascript variable of any type is empty Fstage.isUrl(input)  //checks whether javascript variable is a valid http(s) URL Fstage.hash(string|array|object)  //converts input into a numeric hash Fstage.deviceId(uid = '')  //creates hash using versionless user agent and optional user identifier
+	Fstage.escape(string, type = 'html')  //escapes a string, with optional type (html, js, attr) Fstage.debounce(callback, waitMs = 100)  //limits the rate at which the callback is executed Fstage.memoize(callback)  //caches output of function using hash of input parameters Fstage.hash(string|array|object)  //converts input into a numeric hash Fstage.deviceId(uid = '')  //creates hash using versionless user agent and optional user identifier

-(3) TICKS
+(3) OBJECT

-	Fstage.tick(callback)  //registers callback to execute at end of current tick Fstage.nextTick(callback)  //registers callback to execute at start of next tick
+	Fstage.obj.get(object, key)  //returns nested value from object by property key (E.g. user.address.city) Fstage.obj.set(object, key, val, opts = {})  //sets nested object property value using key Fstage.obj.merge(object, patch, opts = {})  //merges patch into object Fstage.obj.filter(object, filters = {})  //filters object properties by one or more key=>val pairs Fstage.obj.sort(object, order = {})  //sorts object properties by key, with optional limit/offset/desc

 (4) PUBSUB

-	Fstage.pub(id, data = {})  //publishes event with specified ID, and optional data Fstage.sub(id, callback)  //subscribes to event with specified ID Fstage.unsub(id, callback)  //unsubscribes to event with specified ID
+	Fstage.pubsub.has(id)  //returns whether any callbacks subscribed to the specified ID Fstage.pubsub.on(id, callback)  //subscribes to event with specified ID, returning a token Fstage.pubsub.off(token)  //unsubscribes to event with specified ID Fstage.pubsub.emit(id, data = {})  //publishes event with specified ID, and optional data Fstage.pubsub.waitFor(tokens)  //allows one callback to wait for others before completing

 (5) DOM EVENTS